-What both biological parents do 6 months before conception helps prepare for everything to come.
-This is a time to fuel your fertility and boost the chances of successful conception, a healthy pregnancy, and a healthy baby at birth and well beyond.
+What both biological parents do six months before conception helps prepare for everything to come.
+This is a time to fuel your fertility and boost the chances of successful conception, a healthy pregnancy, and a healthy baby at birth and well beyond, so start popping those pills!
 Studies have linked key micronutrients to the very processes that drive conception for both women and men.
 Let’s face it—we know the importance of nutrition, but most of us have pretty significant gaps.
 Even if you’re eating for fertility health, a high-quality prenatal supplement, like Beli for Her and Beli for Him, can make a really big difference at every stage.

 During the conception stage, our women’s prenatal is formulated for success:

 - Vitamin C reduces the chance of miscarriage.

 - Vitamins B6 and B12 to trigger ovulation.

 - Vitamin E to help protect reproductive function and egg quality.

 - Vitamin K2 to aid in the production of progesterone and estrogen.

 - Folate to help improve egg quality and boost the chances of conception.

 - Chromium helps improve fertility in women with PCOS.